bem-site/bem-method/articles/bem-js-main-terms/bem-js-main-terms.en.md

     .trigger(event, [data])
 ```

-A DOM-event doesn't need any explanations, it the result of a user's action: click, key press, scroll, etc.
+A DOM-event doesn't need any explanations, it the result of a user action: click, key press, scroll, etc.

 BEM-events are like "custom events", they exist for the possibility to create an API for blocks.